leettools-dev/leettools/docker/README.md

 # Run LeetTools Docker containers

-We can use Docker-compose to start the LeetTools service and web UI.
+We can use Docker Compose to start the LeetTools service and web UI.

 ## Usage